 The use of animals in cancer research

-A great deal of cancer research is carried out without using animals.
+A great deal of cancer research is carried out without involving animals.
 In certain areas, however, animal research remains essential if we are to understand, prevent and cure cancer.
-Cancer Research UK only uses animals when there is no alternative.
+Cancer Research UK only carries out research involving animals when there is no alternative.

 Cancer patients and their families are at the heart of everything we do.
 We believe that all our research is vital if we are to save the lives of more patients in the future.